eggyford/TachyTracky/README.md

 Slightly functioning brain

 Idk why I made this it's honestly so dumb but if you wanna nerf your friends who are too good at games this is the tool to do it

+GUI OBS Overlay:

+Sources -> Window Capture -> \[python.exe\]: TachyOverlay
+Filters -> Color Key -> Custom Color -> Black